altera2015/usbserial/README.md

 ### Transformer Class changes

-The Transformer classes previously inherited directly from StreamTransformer, this class however has not dispose method.
+The Transformer classes previously inherited directly from StreamTransformer, this class however has no dispose method.
 So a new abstract class was added to include dispose and called by Transaction.dispose().

 ```dart